 Canada is a land of immigrants and has stayed true to its roots of embracing all cultures and faiths to build a society that is harmonious.
 It is blessed with bountiful natural resources and is one of the few places in the world where one can enjoy nature’s pristine beauty almost at one’s doorstep.
 People from different backgrounds and ethnicity call Canada their home and it is of utmost importance that this thread of oneness remains strong and undisturbed.
 Our education and social care systems are among the best in the world and should continue to be in place with the sole objective of supporting its citizens who are the lifeblood of this nation.
 In a world torn apart by hatred and strife, Canada is an oasis of peace and this is surely the greatest blessing that we can count upon.

-Your Letter to the Future:
+Letter to the Future from Green Hope: